 Create and spread superstition and malicious teachings;

-Use the method of manufacturing and disseminating superstition and malicious teachings to confuse and deceive others to develop and control members
+Use the method of manufacturing and disseminating superstition and malicious teachings to confuse and deceive others to develop and control members;

 Organize activities that disrupt social order and endanger the safety of citizens ’ lives and property.

-This set of criterions is matched with the aforementioned legal definition of Xie Jiao organizations.
-It can be seen that these criteria are not based on the teachings of cult organizations, but on the characteristics of the organization, the manner of organizational behavior and its organized crime.
+This set of criteria align with the aforementioned legal definition of xie jiao organizations.
+We can see that they are not based on the teachings of cult, but on the characteristics of the organization, the manner of its behavior, and its organized crime.
 The most important feature of such an organization is that it is secret, illegal, unregistered, or hidden behind a legal organization.
-The most important characteristic of behavior is "manipulation".
-The use of religion or Qigong, the deification of the leader, and the creating and spreading of malicious teaching are all served to the purpose of “manipulation".
-There are two main types of organizational crime, one is political, disturbing social order; the second is aimed at members and individuals, which is to accumulate wealth by unfair means and kill lives.
+Its most important behavioral characteristic is “manipulation,” which is well served by the use of religion or Qigong, the deification of the leader, and the creation and spread of malicious teachings.
+In all, there are two main types of organizational crime: one is political and intent on disturbing the social order; the second is aimed at organization members and other individuals, so as to accumulate wealth by unfair means, including violence.

-Therefore, PRC's concept "Xie Jiao"(邪教) is not identical to the concept “cult”, it is an organization hidden behind the cult and manipulate and use cult to achieve criminal purposes.
-These two concepts are located in two different levels.
-The former is mainly political label, the latter is religious label.
-It can be seen that the word "教"(Jiao) in Chinese term "邪教”(Xie Jiao) has two meanings, one is "doctrine" or “teaching”, the other is "religious organization".
-Therefore, the "evil" of Xie Jiao exists in both the evil of doctrine and the evil of organizational behavior, and it is mainly the evil of organizational behavior.
-Both doctrine and organization are the means of crime, and the identification is based on the crimes committed.
+Therefore, the PRC’s concept of xie jiao is not identical to the concept of a cult.
+It is an organization hidden behind a cult that manipulates and uses a cult to achieve criminal purposes.
+These two concepts—organization and cult—differ in that the former is primarily political, while the latter is religious.
+In Chinese, the word “教” (jiao) in “邪教”(xie jiao) has two meanings: one is “doctrine” or “teaching,” while the other is “religious organization.”
+Thus the “evil” attributed to xie jiao refers to both the doctrine itself and the organizational behavior, although it emphasizes the latter.
+Together, the claim is that the doctrine and the organization behavior perpetrate crime, justifying their categorization as xie jiao.

-This notice stipulates also the subject who has the right to do judgment and the formal procedure to do judgment accordingly:
+The notice mentioned above also stipulates who has the right to render judgment about xie jiao:

-According to the different circumstances of the Xie Jiao organization's activity area, they are respectively identified by deferent levels of police agency of different provinces, autonomous regions, and municipalities directly under the Central Government.
-A Xie Jiao organization operating in a province, autonomous region, or municipality directly under the Central Government shall be certified by the Public Security Department of the province, autonomous region, or municipality after approval by the Ministry of Public Security; a cult organization operating across provinces, autonomous regions, or municipalities shall be identified by the Ministry of Public Security.
+According to the different circumstances of the xie jiao organization’s area of activity, they are respectively identified by deferent levels of police agency of different provinces, autonomous regions, and municipalities directly under the Central Government.
+A xie jiao organization operating in a province, autonomous region, or municipality directly under the Central Government shall be certified by the Public Security Department of the province, autonomous region, or municipality after approval by the Ministry of Public Security; a cult organization operating across provinces, autonomous regions, or municipalities shall be identified by the Ministry of Public Security.

-It is very clear here that the work of identification is performed by public security departments at all levels, not by religious circles or religious management departments or scholars.
-Since the 18th National Congress of the Communist Party of China, governing the country comprehensively according to law has become a "four comprehensive" (“四个全面”)strategic layout.
-The prevention and treatment of Xie Jiao have also developed in the direction of rule of law.
-Identification of Xie Jiao began to explore judicial channels.
-Here after, Xie Jiao organizations are mainly identified by court instead of by public security department.
+It is clear from this that it is public security departments at all levels, and not religious circles, religious management departments, or scholars, who are given the authority to render judgments about xie jiao.
+Since the 18th National Congress of the Communist Party of China met in 2014, the country’s government has been defined according to the “Four-Pronged Comprehensive Strategy (四个全面战略布局)” put forward by General Secretary Xi Jiping.
+It is logical, then, that the prevention and treatment of xie jiao would have developed in the direction of rule of law as well.
+Identification of xie jiao began to explore judicial channels.
+Here after, xie jiao organizations have been – primarily identified by courts instead of by public security departments.